-Italy says Britain should take in 141 rescued migrants
+EU seeks safe harbor for ship carrying 141 rescued migrants

-MILAN (AP) — Italy’s transport minister says Britain should take in 141 migrants picked up by a rescue ship that sails under the flag of the British territory of Gibraltar.
+MILAN (AP) — The European Commission said Monday that it is contact with a number of member states to identify a country willing to take 141 migrants picked up by a rescue ship, after the French groups operating the ship appealed for a safe port and Italy said Britain should take responsibility.

-Italy continues to refuse port to ships run by humanitarian groups, and Danilo Toninelli said Monday on Twitter that Britain should take responsibility for the migrants aboard the Aquarius, operated by French humanitarian groups.
+Doctors Without Borders, which operates the ship Aquarius along with SOS Mediterranee, said that the health of those rescued in two operations Friday is stable but that many are weak and malnourished.
+One of the smugglers’ boats, a small wooden boat with 25 migrants, appears to have been at sea for nearly 35 hours, the groups said.
+Most of the 141 migrants are from Somalia and Eritrea and they include 67 unaccompanied minors.

-Toninelli said the rescue was coordinated by the Libyan coast guard and that the ship was now in Maltese waters.
+Italy continues to refuse port to humanitarian rescue ships, and the country’s transport minister, Danilo Toninelli, said on Twitter that Britain should take responsibility for the migrants aboard the Aquarius because it sails under the flag of the British territory of Gibraltar.
+Toninelli said the rescue was coordinated by Libyan authorities and that the ship was in Maltese waters.

-The French aid groups SOS Mediterranee and Doctors Without Borders have called on European nations to identify a close port of safety so the 141 migrants picked up in two rescues Friday could disembark.
-Most of the migrants are from Somalia and Eritrea and include 67 unaccompanied minors.
+EU Commission spokeswoman Tove Ernst said in Brussels that the commission is in touch with member states to find a solution, but she couldn’t say how many states were involved in the talks since the situation is changing.
+She said that “it could of course be the case that in theory a flag state of a rescue ship could be considered a potential location for disembarkation, but this might not be possible in practice.”

 Most Read Nation & World Stories